-26. The NIHR Central Commissioning Facility (CCF) runs an online application process and all applications must be submitted electronically.
+The NIHR runs an online application process and all applications must be submitted electronically.
 No applications will be accepted that are submitted by any means other than the online process.
 Deadlines for the submission of outline and full research applications occur at 1.00 pm on the day indicated and no applications can be accepted after this deadline.

 - by the Lead Applicant to confirm that the content of the application is complete and correct.

 Until this is completed the lead applicant is unable to validate and submit the application.